Best Guitar Theory Books for Every Guitarist (Updated 2024)

 No Bull Music Theory for Guitarists

-The book’s 12 chapters delve into a range of essential music theory concepts, including intervals, major and minor keys, chord sequences, and more, serving as a valuable reference for those aiming to deepen their understanding.
+The book’s 12 chapters cover essential music theory concepts, including intervals, major and minor keys, chord sequences, and more.
+Each chapter serves as a valuable reference for those aiming to deepen their understanding.

 3. The Practical Guide to Modern Music Theory by Joseph Alexander